Featured Image Credit: Photo by Greg Raines on Unsplash

 However, you can play this game another way using local radio stations.

 Turn on your radio and start scanning for random stations.
 Once you hear some music playing, the other player has to guess the name of the song and the artist before the song ends.
-You can take turns playing and score points based on who could get the most right answers.
+You can take turns playing and score points based on who can get the correct answers.

-This way of playing is fun because it allows you to get to know an area through its radio stations.
+This way of playing is fun because it allows you to discover the area’s radio stations.

 Fortunately Unfortunately